 - To change the order of the columns, click on the arrow icon next to the name of the column you wish to move, hold the mouse button, and drag the column to the required position.

 - Use the quick search field to find the required item quickly.

 Some fields that an entity has may be unavailable as columns in the table.
-The list of available fields is defined by the system administrator.
+The system administrator defines the list of available fields.
 If you are the system administrator, see the description for the Show on Grid field in the Advanced Entity Field Properties topic.

 Filters — Use to show/hide filters to select specific items to be displayed in the table.
 More information on filters is provided in the Filters section below.